 Many people take a genealogy DNA test to find cousins.
 GEDmatch has released its Genesis upgrade with a host of great tools you’ll want to use to find your cousins.
 One tool to try is the One-to-Many tool on GEDmatch Genesis.

 When you log into Genesis, the One-to-Many tool is going to be down under DNA applications.
-For those of you who do not have a tier-one membership, you still have access to this tool.
+You still have access to this tool for those of you who do not have a tier-one membership.

 Start with the One-to-Many comparison result.